Tang Da Wu

 Early life and education

-Tang was born Thiang Kian Hong, the eldest of four sons of a journalist with the now defunct Chinese daily, Sin Chew Jit Poh.
+Tang was born Thang Kian Hiong, the eldest of four sons of a journalist with the now defunct Chinese daily, Sin Chew Jit Poh.
 He learned drawing and painting in secondary school, but received formal art education in Birmingham.3

 In 1970, with sponsorship from the Singapore Art Society, he staged his first solo exhibition of drawings and paintings at the Singapore Chinese Chamber of Commerce and Industry.
-He studied at the Birmingham Polytechnic’s School of Fine Art in the United Kingdom, where he graduated with a first-class honours in sculpture and later gained his master’s degree in fine arts from the Goldsmiths College at the University of London.4
+He studied at the Birmingham Polytechnic’s School of Fine Art (now Birmingham Institute of Art and Design) in the United Kingdom, where he graduated with a first-class honours in sculpture and later gained his master’s degree in fine arts from the Goldsmiths College at the University of London.4

 The Artists Village

 Founded by Tang in 1988, The Artists Village was the first art colony in Singapore.
 The community was formed over several months as Tang invited like-minded friends and students, such as Wong Shi Yaw, Amanda Heng, Baet Yoke Kuan, Lee Wen and Zai Kuning, to visit, stay and use the 1.6 ha space.
 At its height, the Village housed 35 artists, with 50 others participating in the Village’s activities.5 Working together the artists adopt a critical collaborative approach.
 There is no secrecy but constant discussion of ideas and techniques.6

 Exhibitions and performances were held during their tenure until 1990, when the Singapore Government repossessed the land for urban development.7 The Artists Village was registered as a non-profit society in 1992, and continues to organise exhibitions and performances.8 The group celebrated its 20th anniversary with an exhibition at the Singapore Art Museum, The Artists Village: 20 Years On.9